ShaoChiehLien/Car-Speed-Prediction/README.md

 issue tracker is intended to make feature requests.

 ## Acknowledge
-This project is managed by Shao-Chieh Lien, the software architect and students at Purdue University.
+This project is managed by Shao-Chieh Lien, the software architect and student at Purdue University.

+This was a senior design project at Purdue University.
+Christopher Crocker was in charge of generating the training data using Carla simulator that could be seen from
-Meenakshi Pavithran and Christopher Crocker contributed substaintially in this project.
-Meenakshi is in charge or paper writing and Christopher Croker is in charge of [training and testing data generation](https://github.com/CrockerC/carla_recording).
+[this Github repository](https://github.com/CrockerC/carla_recording) and Data Section.
+Meenakshi was in charge or paper writing and documentation.

+Special thanks to Professor Santiago Torres-Arias at Purdue ECE department for his guidance throughout our whole software development cycle!